-The use of ctDNA testing is also being explored in various solid tumor realms for the purposes of detecting and monitoring minimal residual disease (MRD).25 Early studies have explored associations between MRD and surrogate outcomes in solid tumor settings such as cervical cancer26, sarcoma27, head and neck cancer28, GI stromal tumors29, and a variety of other solid tumors.
-These efforts remain exploratory and further research is needed to demonstrate the clinical utility of MRD testing.
-Prospective study designs are being proposed to guide further research in this realm.30 One of the challenges faced in widespread testing of individuals with solid tumors is the challenge of diagnosing and potentially treating subclinical hematological neoplasms based on findings of clonal hematopoiesis.31 The presence of mutations from sites other than a target lesion, most commonly clonal hematopoiesis of indeterminate potential (CHIP) or possibly other post-chemotherapy marrow clones, is considered a limitation of ctDNA testing10 and requires further study.
+The use of ctDNA testing is also being explored in various solid tumor realms for the purposes of detecting and monitoring minimal residual disease (MRD).
+There is particular interest in the realm of colorectal cancer with exploration of both tumor-informed and tumor-agnostic testing approaches with at least 22 major ongoing studies as of November 2024.
+Early studies have explored associations between MRD and surrogate outcomes in solid tumor settings such as cervical cancer , sarcoma , head and neck cancer , GI stromal tumors , and a variety of other adult solid tumors and hematological malignancies.
+Overall, further research is needed to demonstrate the clinical utility of MRD testing.
+Prospective study designs are being proposed to guide further research in this realm.
+One of the challenges faced in widespread testing of individuals with solid tumors is the challenge of diagnosing and potentially treating subclinical hematological neoplasms based on findings of clonal hematopoiesis.
+The presence of pathogenic variants/likely pathogenic variants from sites other than a target lesion, most commonly clonal hematopoiesis of indeterminate potential (CHIP) or possibly other post-chemotherapy marrow clones, is considered a limitation of ctDNA testing and requires further study.